vmware-archive/nsxraml/md-version/nsxvapi.md

 associate the profile with a virtual server.
 The virtual server then processes traffic according to the values specified in the profile.
-Using profiles enhances your control over managing network traffic, and makes traffic‐management tasks easier and more efficient.
+Using profiles enhances your control over managing network traffic, and makes traffic-management tasks easier and more efficient.

 * **post** *(secured)*: Add an application profile.
 * **get** *(secured)*: Retrieve all application profiles on the specified Edge.